delner/elasticsearch-resources/README.md

 #### Cluster

-A `Elasticsearch::Resources::Cluster` represents an ElasticSearch cluster that hosts multiple indexes.
+An `Elasticsearch::Resources::Cluster` represents an ElasticSearch cluster that hosts multiple indexes.
 You will always needs to create one to run queries.

 ```ruby
 # Create a cluster with default settings (connects to '127.0.0.1:9200')